jesslrobertson/scrfa-exercise/README.md

 * Assuming the rest of the site was live and functional, I would connect all links to their paths, and connect search fields to the relevant API calls.

 * I would ask questions of the designer.
-Specifically, I would ask whether the main menu requires hover and click states over menu items, and about plans for responsiveness of the site.
-Once plans for responsive design were in place, I would implement those using media queries.
+Specifically, I would ask whether the main menu requires hover and click states over menu items.